How to build a brand that customers love in 7 steps

 Step 7: Apply your branding across your business

 Now it’s time to tie it all together into one cohesive story.
 This will further develop your brand strategy and help you attract an audience.

 Once you launch, make sure to carry your brand message throughout everything you do.
-Whether it be through your website design, social media posts, email marketing strategy, advertising campaigns, customer service replies and more, your overall brand theme should be present in each and every instance.
+Whether it be through your web design, social media posts, email marketing strategy, advertising campaigns, customer service replies and more, your overall brand theme should be present in each and every instance.

 Why it’s important to evolve your brand as you grow

-As your business grows, you may notice that core values, target audience, or both are changing.
+As your business grows, you may notice that your core values, target audience, or both are changing.
 That’s completely normal and important to keep front of mind.

 Either way, you need to keep your brand relevant and up-to-date with industry trends and your target market.
 There may come a day when it’s time to consider rebranding your company.
 If and when that time comes, take it as an opportunity to refresh your imagery and reposition yourself to strengthen your market positioning.